The PE department at The Catholic School strives to offer the pupils a rich and engaging curriculum, with a wide variety of activities available.

 Many pupils have been nominated for representative honours with Cheshire RFU and many have gone on to be included in West Cheshire development squads, county squads and Sale Sharks School of Rugby.

-Cricket is taught to all boys in key stage 3 and it is an option for key stage 4 pupils.
-The school has 2 artificial cricket pitches with the newest being funded by the Parents’ Association and an English Cricket Board grant in 2011.
+Cricket is taught to all boys in Key Stage 3 and it is an option for Key Stage 4 pupils.

 Strong links with Cheshire Cricket Board have also provided opportunities for girls to participate in the sport through expert coaching from the local Cricket Development Officer Owen Williamson.